 How long is a game?

 Roller derby games have two 30 minute halves with a running clock (except during timeouts) and a 15 minute halftime.
 This means that games usually last between 90 minutes and two hours.
-With the first game’s whistle at 5PM, both games are usually done by 9PM.
+Games starting at 5PM should end by 6:30PM, and the second game should end no later than 9PM.

 How loud are these games?

-When the rink is packed (which it will be for this game), Simoni can get pretty loud, though not close to the decibels you’d experience at TD Garden.
-If you’re comfortable at any professionals sports arena, you’ll be fine at Simoni.
-However, if you’re sensitive to sound, you should probably bring earplugs, just to be safe.
+When the auditorium is packed, Shriners can get pretty loud, derby is exciting!
+But the space is big enough that sound isn’t usually a problem.
+If you’re comfortable at any professional sports arena, you’ll be fine at Shriners.
+However, if you’re sensitive to sound you should probably bring earplugs, just to be safe.

 Are the seats assigned?

 Nope, seating is general admission, so get there early to sit with your friends and get the best seats!
-Simoni has both bleachers and floor-level trackside seating available.
+We do offer special trackside seating for ticket holders available on a first come first serve basis.

 Can you accommodate a large group?
 I want to bring all of my co-workers, Girl Scout Troop, my bachelor/bachelorette party, etc.